Best day trips from Florence (without a car)

 Cinque Terre: beach day trips from Florence

-Cinque Terre means Five Villages, because it is made up of 5 villages located along the coast, one after the other.
+Cinque Terre means Five Villages, because it is made up of 5 villages located along the coast, one after the other: from south to north, they are Riomaggiore, Manarola, Corniglia, Vernazza, Monterosso al Mare.
+Five gems made of tiny colorful houses built on rocky cliffs, and embracing a little harbor.
 The five villages are very close to each other and well connected by local trains that stop in each of them, and connect them to the city of La Spezia.
+They are also connected by some of the most beautiful hiking paths in the world, like the most famous one, la Via dell’Amore, the way of love.

-I don’t recommend to go to Cinque Terre by car, parking is mission impossible, and the restricted traffic zones are a nightmare.
+I don’t recommend to go to Cinque Terre by car, parking is just mission impossible even for Italians, and the restricted traffic zones are a nightmare.
 You have two alternative options:

 day trip from to cinque terre from florence